NACH OBEN

 Bartosz Radomski

-Bartosz has just handed in his PhD thesis on 'Adaptivity from the Enactivist and Free-Energy Perspectives', co-supervised by Prof. Mark Sprevak (Edinburgh).
-Bartosz is a member of the Research Training Group on 'Situated Cognition'.
+Bartosz has just finished his PhD with a thesis on 'Adaptivity from the Enactivist and Free-Energy Perspectives', co-supervised by Prof. Mark Sprevak (Edinburgh).
+Bartosz was a member of the Research Training Group on 'Situated Cognition'.
 In his MA thesis, he already investigated the theoretical status of the Free-Energy Principle.
 In his dissertation, he discusses the notion of adaptivity as it is used in the free-energy approach and the autopoietic enactive approach, pointing out problems and shortcomings and putting forward his own account.
+He is now a Postdoctoral Fellow in the team.

 E-Mail: bartosz.radomski@rub.de